cmaxw/devchat-eleventy/src/blog/what-really-makes-a-10x-engineer.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">7.
 10x engineers rarely look at help documentation of classes or methods.
 They know it in memory and can recall from memory.
 They write code at the same ease as writing English.
 No breaks, no pauce, just type.</p>&mdash; Shekhar Kirani (@skirani) <a href="https://twitter.com/skirani/status/1149302842504540165?ref_src=twsrc%5Etfw">July 11, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## 6. "10x engineer"s Pick a Niche and Fill It
+## 6. 10x engineers Pick a Niche and Fill It

 The reason you hire "10x engineers" is because they're good at something.
 They reason you hire 1x-2x engineers is because you see the potential in them to become "10x engineers".